christinezosche/welcome_to_hogwarts_cli_project/README.md

 The gemfile and other information for this gem can be found at https://rubygems.org/gems/welcome_to_hogwarts_cli

 ## Development
 After forking and cloning the repo, run bundle install to install required gems and dependencies.
 Enter bin/console to experiment with the code using Pry.

+## Usage

 Enter bin/run to run the application.

 ## Contributing
 To contribute, you will need to acquire a unique API key for the Harry Potter API.
 To do so, visit https://https://www.potterapi.com/ and click "Get a Key" in the upper-right corner.
 Once you create a free account, you can access your key in the "Your Account" section of the site.